-With the optical kerning settings, Kerning as well as spacing between all the character pairs can be automatically determined.
+With the optical kerning settings, Kerning, as well as the spacing between all the character pairs, can be automatically determined.
 This helps immensely in case if you have restricted font sets to work with.
 This can also be used when the overall spacing looks in a document are uneven and weird.
 Try highlighting the text area, and experimenting with character palette settings would bring in some favour.
 This is one of the most common steps that a typical the book typesetting company follow.

 You will realize the helpfulness of optical kerning while merging different fonts, type sizes or weights where kern pairs are absent in Metrics setting.
 Bold display areas like headlines need careful kerning.
 In fonts like sans serif, a tight setting enables to comprehend small features more easily.
 The impact of words can be enhanced with tighter kerning.
 Regardless of the settings, it is always possible for adding manual Kerns.